Loading...

-The 2026 PGA TOUR heads to the East Coast for the Cognizant Classic at the Palm Beaches and we have the best value bets identified by the Dimers golf model.
+The 2026 PGA TOUR heads to the East Coast for the Cognizant Classic and we reveal the best value bets as identified by the Dimers golf model.

 That volatility shows up in the betting history.
 In all but two of the past 15 editions, the winner has either been a pre-tournament favorite or a triple-digit longshot, including three of the last four at 100/1 or longer